Quick Links Menu.

 |62||BELLATRIX||30 Sep 1968||1 Oct 1968||14 Apr 1969||MA/S||24 Mar 1969|

-AF 50-52 were among the Army ships operating out of continental US ports that were to be acquired on 1 Mar 1950 for which names, classification, and hull numbers were approved on 21 Feb 1950.
+AF 50-52, C2-S-B1(R) ships, were among the Army ships operating out of continental US ports that were to be acquired on 1 Mar 1950 for which names, classification, and hull numbers were approved on 21 Feb 1950.
 GOLDEN EAGLE had been in Army service from 1948 to 1950.
 They would have been used in point to point service (until 1960 for AF 52).

-On 5 September 1950 BUSHIPS directed that GREAT REPUBLIC, a refrigerated cargo ship like ALSTEDE to be transferred from MARAD (MA) for active service in the Navy's operating forces, be converted similarly to AF 48 and AF 49 with facilities for 13 officers, 19 CPOs and 100 other enlisted, a reefer plant modified to permit split operation, and an armament of ten 20mm twin mounts with all other guns removed.
+On 5 September 1950 BUSHIPS directed that GREAT REPUBLIC, a C2-S-B1(R) refrigerated cargo ship with characteristics like ALSTEDE, be transferred from MARAD (MA) for active service in the Navy's operating forces and be converted similarly to AF 48 and AF 49 with facilities for 13 officers, 19 CPOs and 100 other enlisted, a reefer plant modified to permit split operation, and an armament of ten 20mm twin mounts with all other guns removed.
 GREAT REPUBLIC was named PICTOR for a constellation and designated AF 54 on 18 Sep 1950.
 She was delivered to NSY Mare Island on 13 September 1950 and commissioned on 18 October 1950.
 She served as a fleet issue ship.

 |49||ZELIMA||1212||Ex merc.
 GOLDEN ROCKET (R2-S-BV1, completed 16 Jul 1945).
 Naming notice of 27 Jul 1946 spelled name ZELINA, later corrected.
 Converted at NSY Mare Is.
 To MA custody 3 Jun 1970.
 Sold for use as fish processing ship but BU 1981 in Taiwan.|